Edenbrook.co.ukDataLoad

 Without delays macros can run too fast for the target application

-DataLoad can often send data and keystrokes to target applications far faster than they can be processed.
-Whether this happens or not is entirely dependent on the 'speed' of the target application, which is in turn dependent on what that application is and what hardware it is running on.
-Delays are often required at key points in the load to prevent DataLoad from overrunning the application with keystrokes, which would undoubtedly result in errors and unpredictable behaviour.
+DataLoad can send data and keystrokes to target applications faster than they can be processed.
+Whether this happens is dependent on the speed of the target application, which is in turn dependent on what that application is and what hardware is used, etc. DataLoad Delays are used to prevent DataLoad from overrunning the target application, which would undoubtedly result in errors and unpredictable behaviour.